 If you haven’t heard of Google’s fastest computer ‘Chromebook’, you’ve definitely been living under a rock.
-Chromebooks run a Linus-based Chrome OS as an operating system and has built-in virus protection among other security features.
+Chromebooks run a Linus-based Chrome OS as an operating system and have built-in virus protection among other security features.
 But to ensure security, the best VPN for Chromebook is necessary.

 - 3,000+ Servers in 94 Countries